joshgreenwell/zoid-lesson/src/tutorial2/README.md

-# Challenge 2: Customizing the Create
+# tutorial 2: Customizing the Create

-Building off challenge 1, we will now look at how you can<br/>
+Building off tutorial 1, we will now look at how you can<br/>
 customize you component shape and style with the `create` call

 `Create` should only ever be called once per a page, per tag!<br/>